 To remove those limits and get access to new features, you’ll need to pay for the premium version.
 You can get a 14-day free trial to test out the premium version, though.

-I gave you 6 different rich snippets plugins in this post.
+I gave you 7 different schema plugins in this post.
 But they’re actually fairly different in their approaches.
 So to help you find the best plugin for your specific situation, let’s go through a few scenarios in which you might want to choose one plugin over the others.

 Which one?
 If you just want basic review boxes, WP Review Pro will be fine.
 But if you want comparison tables or the Amazon integration, WP Product Review Pro is the one for you.